• Home

 Recommended Video

 The AI boom has found another darling.
-Far from faltering, Lip-Bu Tan, who became Chief Executive of Intel in March 2025, is flourishing.
+Far from faltering, Lip-Bu Tan, who became chief executive of Intel in March 2025, is flourishing.
 Investors are grateful.

-Greg Ernst is Intel’s Chief Revenue Officer.
+Greg Ernst is Intel’s chief revenue officer.
 Speaking to Fortune at Mobile World Congress in Barcelona last month, he said that the strategy put in place then was now working, despite initial skepticism from some investors (Tan made it clear when he took over that laboring Intel faced tough challenges).

 “All of a sudden, the demand for CPUs has gone through the roof because all of these models need to communicate with each other.
 And what is the CPU really great at?
 It’s good at orchestration and managing the communication and tracking the data that’s going back and forth between these models.”
 Demand is so high that supply is struggling to keep pace.

-Added to the market opportunity is the second leg of the strategy—deep partnerships.
+Added to the market opportunity is the second leg of the strategy—“deep partnerships.”

-“We decided we’re going to enter some deep partnerships and then we would get the option to issue stock,” Ernst said.
+“We decided we’re going to enter some deep partnerships, and then we would get the option to issue stock,” Ernst said.
 “As you can imagine, that could go either way for a company, because you’re diluting existing shareholders by issuing new stock.
-But our thesis was: if there’s true technical partnership, investors would be inspired by it and they would instantly see the value.”
+But our thesis was, if there’s true technical partnership, investors would be inspired by it, and they would instantly see the value.

 “So, we had a short list.
-Softbank was one.
+SoftBank was one.
 Nvidia was one.
-The US government at the time was not a plan—that came together quickly later.”
+The U.S. government at the time was not a plan—that came together quickly later.”

 “Their investment has been great,” Ernst said.
-“They have been very hands off.
+“They have been very hands-off.
 We do give them updates on our progress.
 Another piece for us is that we have a lot of great customers in China.
-So, we are constantly also being transparent with the companies in China, the Chinese government, and [about] what that investment means in the US.
-We’re an American company.”
+So we are constantly also being transparent with the companies in China, the Chinese government, and [about] what that investment means in the U.S. We’re an American company.”

-In 2007, Intel turned down the chance to be the main provider of chips for a new mobile phone which was about to enter the market.
+In 2007, Intel turned down the chance to be the main provider of chips for a new mobile phone that was about to enter the market.
 “I couldn’t see it,” Intel CEO at the time, Paul Otellini, said later.
 Intel may have missed the chance to be the technological partner of the Apple iPhone.
 Tan does not want to make the same mistake with agentic AI.

 Join us for the second virtual event in Fortune 500 Europe’s C-Suite Conversations series.
 This exclusive session will bring together senior technology executives and industry experts for a candid discussion on what truly drives successful AI adoption.
 Register now.